igrishi/igrishi/README.md

 #### I am Rishikant Tiwari, a software developer

 - 📱 I’m a native android app developer and a Machine learning enthusiast.
-- ⭐ I'm also a beginner in flutter.
 - 🌱 I’m currently learning NLP
 - 📧 How to reach me: rishitiwari517@gmail.com
 - ❤️ I love: playing football